 SECTION 2: Qualifications for at-large representatives on the Executive Committee shall be the same as those specified in Article II, Section 2.

-SECTION 3: Except for the chair, the at-large members of the Executive Committee shall be elected for three-year terms.
+SECTION 3: The at-large members of the Executive Committee shall be elected for three-year terms.
 Executive Committee members shall be elected on a rotating basis, with a portion elected each year.